 Blood tests taken at your doctor’s office are thought to be more accurate than home pregnancy tests, although they are not necessarily more sensitive.
 The blood test results are contingent upon the method and technique of how the blood was drawn, transported, and tested, as well as upon the lab itself.

 A quantitative blood test, which is sometimes referred to as a beta hCG test, measures the exact units of hCG present in your blood, even the most miniscule amount.
 A qualitative hCG blood test, will simply provide a yes or no answer on whether you are pregnant.

-There could be various reasons why your home pregnancy test was positive while a blood test was negative.
-Just like home pregnancy tests, labs vary as to what is considered a positive pregnancy test.
-Common cutoffs for positive blood tests for pregnancy are 5, 10, and 25 units.
-A level under 5 is considered negative.
-A blood test that is only triggered at 25 units of human chorionic gonadotropin (hCG) is not any more sensitive than several of the home pregnancy tests.
+Each lab varies as to what it considers a positive pregnancy test with common cutoffs for positive blood tests for pregnancy being 5, 10, and 25 units.
+Any level that is under five is considered negative, and a blood test that is only triggered at 25 units of hCG is not any more sensitive than several of the home pregnancy tests.

 However, a qualitative pregnancy blood test may provide a negative result even though you are pregnant if you take any diuretics as they can interfere with the test results.
 The timing of this test is also important, as it will only show a positive after 7 to 10 days after you have become pregnant.

 A quantitative pregnancy blood test is also affected by the use of diuretics, but it can fail to detect hCG even when you are pregnant if it is taken too early, or if the hCG levels are too low.
 Keep in mind that it does take at least 7 days after fertilization for this type of blood test to become positive.
 Very low hCG levels can be the result of an ectopic pregnancy, a miscarriage, or an abortion.